Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 Here are a few things that you should rather buy in Korea if you can.

 A warm jacket.
 I didn’t realize that Korea would be so cold.
 And I didn’t pack in a warm jacket either.
 Come winter, I was freezing!
-Luckily, there are so many stores that sell warm, thick jackets and they’re all reasonably priced.
+Luckily, there are so many stores that sell warm, thick jackets, and they’re all reasonably priced.
 So, my advice would be to rather buy your jacket in Korea.
-This will save you space in your bag, and also money!
+This will save you space in your bag and also money!

-Now that you’re all packed and ready to go, all that’s left is to get on a flight!
-I’m so excited (and jealous) that you’re heading to Korea and I hope you have the best time indulging in Korean BBQ’s and exploring the country.
+I’m so excited (and jealous) that you’re heading to Korea, and I hope you have the best time indulging in Korean BBQs and exploring the country.

 Are you planning your trip?
 Have any questions about your packing list for Korea?
 Drop me a message in the comment section below!